Birth Small Talk

 • Negative predictive value – when the test is negative, how likely is it that the condition being tested for will not be present

-In research examining the quality of CTG monitoring as a diagnostic test, the million-dollar question is – what are we trying to diagnose?
-The goal is not to make a diagnosis of intrapartum stillbirth (which is fortunately rare) or to predict those babies that will die in the early neonatal period (also fortunately rare).
-The aim is to prevent these outcomes by making a diagnosis when reversible harm to the fetus begins to occur.
-Measuring non-lethal damage to the fetus is more difficult and it has become accepted that a low arterial cord pH (meaning a high acid level in the blood) be used for such testing.
-There are many assumptions that lie under this choice, and it is important to keep in mind that an abnormal pH test at birth does not always correlate with a health problem in the baby (Johnson, et al., 2021).
+In research examining the quality of CTG monitoring as a diagnostic test, the million-dollar question is – what is it trying to diagnose?
+The goal is not to make a diagnosis of stillbirth (which is fortunately rare) or to predict those babies that will die in the early neonatal period (also fortunately rare).
+The aim is to prevent these outcomes by making a diagnosis of “fetal compromise” – a moment when damage to the fetus begins to occur but is still reversible.
+Proving that fetal compromise is, or was present, is difficult.
+There’s no “gold standard” test.
+It has become accepted that a low arterial cord pH (meaning a high acid level in the blood) does a reasonable job, so researchers often make use of it.

 So what’s new?

 The positive predictive value (the percentage of abnormal CTGs where the baby had a low pH) was highest for the ACOG guideline, but still fairly low at 50%.
 The lowest positive predictive value was seen with the Chandraharan guideline (29.5%).
-A low positive predictive value potentially drives a higher surgical birth rate for babies who had a normal pH and would therefore not have benefitted from early birth.
+A low positive predictive value drives a higher surgical birth rate for babies who had a normal pH and would therefore not have benefitted from early birth.

-The guidelines did better in their negative predictive value, with the best being the Chandraharan guideline at 88.7%.
-It is important to note that this still means that 11.3% of babies with a normal CTG as defined by this guideline were born with an abnormally low pH.
+The guidelines did better in their negative predictive value, with the best being the “Physiological” guideline at 88.7%.
+It is important to note that this means that 11.3% of babies with a normal CTG as defined by this guideline were born with an abnormally low pH.
 The remaining guidelines all had negative predictive values of 80% or more.

-Interobserver variability was also assessed in this study.
+Interobserver variability was also assessed.
 The highest levels of agreement seen were for the baseline heart rate in the FIGO (Fleiss Kappa of 0.53), and ACOG guidelines (0.55), and for the categorisation of the CTG as showing no hypoxia using the Chandraharan guideline (0.56).
-The lowest levels of agreement were seen in the abnormal CTG categories II and III in the ACOG guideline (0.17 and 0.09 respectively), and for gradually evolving hypoxia compensated or decompensated (both at 0.11) using the Chandraharan guideline.
-These levels of agreement are similar to those seen in previous studies, confirming the ongoing problem that one clinician’s interpretation that the CTG is normal doesn’t mean that everyone else will see it the same way.
+The lowest levels of agreement were seen in the abnormal CTG categories II and III in the ACOG guideline (0.17 and 0.09 respectively), and for “gradually evolving hypoxia – compensated” or “decompensated” (both at 0.11) using the “Physiological” guideline.

 So which one to use?